busbud/coding-challenge-frontend-b/README.md

 `yarn add`

+2. Create a `.env.local` file and copy comtent of `.env.sample` to it and provide the appropraite values

-2. Then start the application
+3. Then start the application

 `yarn start`

-6. Navigate to your browser to view the app on `http://localhost:8080`
+4. Navigate to your browser to view the app on `http://localhost:8080`

 ## Test